 Diane Henry has been working with fabric since her grandmother taught her how to hand piece her first nine-patch block at age four.
 A blue-ribbon winning hand quilter, she discovered machine quilting in the late 1990s and has never looked back.

 Diane loves sharing her passion for machine quilting with others around the world.
-She works with quilting groups and shops leading classes and organizing workshops, conducts lectures and demonstrations at quilt shows, and serves as one of the moderators of the Yahoo group supporting HQ Pro-Stitcher owners.
+She works with quilting groups and shops leading classes for beginners and advanced quilters and organizing workshops; conducts lectures, classes and demonstrations at quilt shows; and serves as one of the moderators of the HQ Pro-Stitcher® Yahoo group supporting HQ Pro-Stitcher owners.

 San Diego, CA